niftynontas/Pitch-Pro-Mate/README.md

 🧹 Clear Chat Button: Start fresh with a simple click

-❤️ Footer Credit: Creator: Nontando Myoli

-🚀 How to Run
+🚀 How to Run :

 Open the index.html file in your browser

 Make sure your microphone is enabled for voice input